-Seven families with a total of eighteen teenagers (many of whom had never met before) at an eco-resort without shops, restaurants, nightlife, or WiFi on a remote Greek island for a week: Recipe for disaster, or best holiday ever?
+Seven families with a total of 18 teenagers (many of whom had never met before) at an eco resort without shops, restaurants, nightlife, or WiFi on a remote Greek island for a week: Recipe for disaster or best holiday ever?
 Read on to discover the answer.

-Thanks to the largesse of a friend who wanted to celebrate a momentous birthday with good friends, last summer I spent a week with my family at Onar, an eco-resort in a rare protected wetland on the eastern coast of Andros, one of the Greek Cycladic islands and a two-hour ferry ride from Athens.
+Thanks to the largesse of a friend who wanted to celebrate a momentous birthday with good friends, two summers ago I spent a week with my family at Onar, an eco resort in a rare protected wetland on the eastern coast of Andros, one of the Greek Cycladic islands, a two-hour ferry ride from Athens.

 Images via Onar, unless otherwise noted.

-Above: The interiors of the houses feature regional construction methods and are furnished with natural materials in neutral tones.
+Above: The interiors of the houses feature regional construction methods.

-Above: We ate our communal meals outside; the food is fresh and sourced locally, much of it grown at Onar.
+Above: The communal outdoor dining area; the food is fresh and sourced locally, much of it grown at Onar.
 Photograph by Christine Hanway.